Professional/Short course Promoting Sexual Health in Practice

 Assessment

-This module will be assessed through a written project of 3,000 words in which you are required to examine and analyse sexual health practice.
+This module will be assessed through a 10-minute individual presentation plus up to 10 minutes of questions and answers where you are required to examine and analyse an area of sexual health practice and make recommendations to improve practice.

 Features